kah376/my-first-website/README.md

-# my-first-website
+# My First Website

-First assignment — GitHub Pages demo
+This repository contains my first GitHub Pages website created for Assignment 11.
+It includes `index.html` and this `README.md`.